JulGvoz/twisted-fates/README.md

 - If Calamity is executed during the 1st day, nothing happens, and their ability is used up.
 - Calamity's ability can often end in multiple teams dying out.
 In that case, multiple teams win.
 - Calamity being executed while dead does nothing, since they have no ability while dead.
+- Your ability triggers before the game ends (so if all other players of your alignment were dead, they will become alive and the game will not end)

 ## Elixir
 "You cannot die from execution if you were nominated by a fated."